 With a great sense of humour, she perfectly describes the push and pulls of marriage and the realities of romance and intimacy, in the early years of parenting.

 “I unzip my oversize hoodie and pretend that I don’t have 15 extra kilograms on me.
 As I attempt a sensual stride … he stops me and says, “Wait, you have a little chocolate on your skin.

 “I look down.
 Did I have chocolate today?
 He licks his thumb and reaches for me.
 Just as he’s about to make contact, I scream, ‘Wait!
 That’s not chocolate!’

 “Surprisingly, we didn’t give up on the evening.
 After all, we had scheduled it in our shared Google Calendar.”

 Love and marriage after kids

-Not exactly the golden warmth you remember from those post-baby days, right?
-Yet, there is so much hope in this story.
+Not exactly the sun-lit warmth you remember from those post-baby days, right?
+But there’s hope in this story, too.

 As Elyssa describes the conflicting emotions of selling off the family’s baby gear on Facebook, a space begins to appear in her marriage.

 “We aren’t tired every minute of every day.
 We are a couple, not just parents of the same children.
 Best of all, we have sex in the morning sometimes – spontaneously.

 “For William and me, shedding the baby accoutrements helped us find ourselves again.
 Beneath the clutter we found the rested, bathed and energetic people we were before parenthood.
 We even got our voices back – our actual normal-sounding voices where we didn’t add an ‘ee’ to the end of every word (i.e. ‘Let me help you with your shoesies!’).”